survivejs/webpack-book/manuscript/developing/04_linting.md

 ## ESLint Tips

-I’ve collected different ESLint tips below.
+I've collected different ESLint tips below.
 The great thing about ESLint is that you can shape it to your purposes.
 The community around it is active, and you can find good integration in other tooling as well.

 ### Usability Tips

 * It can make sense to rely on an existing preset or set up custom configuration.
-That’s where `--init` can come in handy.
-You can run it from `npm bin` and you’ll end up with a call like `node_modules/.bin/eslint --init`
+That's where `--init` can come in handy.
+You can run it from `npm bin` and you'll end up with a call like `node_modules/.bin/eslint --init`
 * ESLint supports custom formatters through `--format` parameter. [eslint-friendly-formatter](https://www.npmjs.com/package/eslint-friendly-formatter) is an example of a formatter that provides terminal-friendly output.
 This way you can jump conveniently straight to the warnings and errors from there.

 ### Performance Tips